zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

 1. Create your Artifact.
 In the bottom of the page, click `Add artifact` under Latest artifacts section.
     ![devops add artifact](./images/devops-add-artifact-button.png)

-1. Fill ou the form with the following data:
+1. Fill out the form with the following data:

     |Property Name|Property Value|
     |--|--|